This post may contain affiliate links. Read the full disclosure

-We decided to head back inside for a look around and to try one of the indoor baths, however with them all being much hotter we aimed for the coolest of the indoor baths as 40 degrees was far too hot for the kids.
-Instead, we went to the 26 degrees one and they had fun in the warm water.
+We decided to head back inside for a look around and to try one of the indoor baths, however, most of them were much hotter than expected, with some of the indoor baths at 40 degrees and far too hot for the kids.

 Being mindful that many people may be there for relaxation and to benefit from the healing properties of the thermal waters, we did our best to keep them quiet and calm… and they were thankfully really well behaved.